Squagward/slate-1/source/includes/_triggers.md

 Trigger | Description | Cancelable
 ------- | ----------- | ----------
-[Chat](#chat-triggers) | Fires when a chat event is received | yes [RenderOverlay](#rendering) | Fires when the game's overlay is rendered, tied to the game's FPS | no [SoundPlay](#sound-play-triggers) | Fired when a sound is played | no [Step](#step-triggers) | Fired a certain amount of times per second, no matter the FPS | no Tick | Fired every time the Minecraft game loop is ran | no WorldLoad | Fired when the game loads a world | no WorldUnload | Fired when the game unloads a world | no Clicked | Fires when a certain position is clicked | no Command | Fires when a specified command is run by the player | no Dragged | Fires as a specified mouse button is being held down | no GuiOpened | Fires when a gui is opened | yes
+ActionBar | Fires when a message is displayed in the action bar | yes BlockBreak | Fires when a block is broken | yes [Chat](#chat-triggers) | Fires when a chat event is received | yes ChatComponentClicked | Fires when the user clicks a chat component | yes ChatComponentHover | Fires when the user hoveres over a chat component | yes Clicked | Fires when a certain position is clicked | no Command | Fires when a specified command is run by the player | no Dragged | Fires as a specified mouse button is being held down | no DrawBlockHighlight | Fires when an outline is drawn over the block being moused over | yes DropItem | Fires when a player drops an item | no GameLoad | Fires after a ct (re)load or when a module is deleted | no GameUnload | Fires before ct (re)loads or a module is deleted | no GuiKey | Fires when a key is pressed while a gui is open | yes GuiMouseClick | Fires when the mouse is clicked while a gui is open | yes GuiMouseDrag | Fires when the mouse is dragged across a gui screen | yes GuiMouseRelease | Fires when a mouse button is released while a gui is open | yes GuiOpened | Fires when a gui is opened | yes
-RenderAir | Fires when the player's air level is rendered (i.e. while the player is underwater) | yes RenderBossHealth | Fires when a boss health bar is being rendered | yes RenderCrosshair | Fires as the crosshair is drawn | yes RenderDebug | Fires when the debug screen (F3) is being drawn | yes RenderExperience | Fires when the player's experience bar is being drawn | yes RenderFood | Fires when the player's food (hunger) is being drawn | yes RenderHealth | Fires when the player's health is being drawn | yes RenderHotbar | Fires when the player's hotbar is being drawn | yes RenderMountHealth | Fires when the mount's health (horse or pig) is being drawn | yes RenderPlayerList | Fires when the player list (tab list) is being drawn | yes SoundPlay | Fires when a specified sound is played | yes
+GuiRender | Fires when a gui is rendered | no ItemTooltip | Fires when a tooltip is shown to the user | no MessageSent | Fires before the player sends a chat message | yes NoteBlockPlay | Fires when a noteblock is played | yes NoteBlockChange | Fires when a player changes the pitch of a noteblock | yes PacketSent | Fires when a packet is sent from the client to the server | yes PickupItem | Fires when the player picks up an item | yes PlayerInteract | Fires when the player left or right clicks | yes PlayerJoined | Fires when a player joined the current world | no PlayerLeft | Fires when a player leaves the current world | no RenderAir | Fires when the player's air level is rendered (i.e. while the player is underwater) | yes RenderBossHealth | Fires when a boss health bar is being rendered | yes RenderCrosshair | Fires as the crosshair is drawn | yes RenderDebug | Fires when the debug screen (F3) is being drawn | yes RenderEntity | Fires when an entity is rendered | yes RenderExperience | Fires when the player's experience bar is being drawn | yes RenderFood | Fires when the player's food (hunger) is being drawn | yes RenderHealth | Fires when the player's health is being drawn | yes RenderHotbar | Fires when the player's hotbar is being drawn | yes RenderMountHealth | Fires when the mount's health (horse or pig) is being drawn | yes [RenderOverlay](#rendering) | Fires when the game's overlay is rendered, tied to the game's FPS | no RenderPlayerList | Fires when the player list (tab list) is being drawn | yes RenderWorld | Fires when the world is rendered | no ScreenshotTaken | Fires when the user takes a screenshot | yes [SoundPlay](#sound-play-triggers) | Fired when a sound is played | yes [Step](#step-triggers) | Fired a certain amount of times per second, no matter the FPS | no Tick | Fired every time the Minecraft game loop is ran | no WorldLoad | Fired when the game loads a world | no WorldUnload | Fired when the game unloads a world | no

 ## Advanced registering